j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 Remembering has its opposite in dismembering.

-To remember is to fasten ones'
+To remember is to fasten one's
 dust to the body of Reality,

 a single scale or mossy flank